abc-research/nurse2021/_pages/submission.md

 ---
 layout: single
 permalink: /submission/
-title: "How to Submit Results and Papers"
+title: "How to Submit Results"
 excerpt: "Join the Challenge"
 last_modified_at: 2021-04-28T00:00:00-09:00
 toc: false